MarikaBBB/MarikaBBB.github.io/gallery/README.md

 Debugging

 During the building process, I encountered a few bugs.
 One of the biggest issues was getting the expand/collapse button to work properly.
 I had to write and test several versions of the JavaScript code before finding a solution that worked.
 I also had to make some adjustments to the CSS styles to ensure that the gallery looked good on all devices.
-Overall, the debugging process was time-consuming but rewarding.
-Write the difficulty to adjust screen size for mobile phone.
+On smaller screens, the button was not aligned properly with the card text.
+To fix this, I had to adjust the CSS styles for the button and also add a media query to change the button position on smaller screens.

+Another challenge was ensuring that the gallery looked good on mobile devices.
+Initially, I had set the gallery to display the cards in a row on larger screens and in a single column on smaller screens.
+However, I noticed that the cards were overlapping and not resizing properly on mobile devices.

+To fix this issue, I had to modify the CSS styles for the cards and gallery container.
+I had to adjust the width and height of the cards and also add media queries to ensure that the cards resized properly on different screen sizes.
+I also had to adjust the spacing between the cards to ensure that they did not overlap on smaller screens.

 To view the live site, visit the GitHub Pages link here.